Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 The tin hutments that house so many human lives stretch on as far as you can see.
 You will never forget this view!

-Our Community Centre, supported by funds from the tour, provides education in English, computers and life skills to the teenagers and young adults of Dharavi.
-Other activities such as sports, dancing, and yoga are also hosted at our community centres.
+Our Community Centre, supported by funds from the tour, provides education in English and computer training to the teenagers and young adults of Dharavi.
+Other activities such as dancing and yoga are also hosted at our community centres.

-Two tons of food is produced every day in Dharavi and a large part of that is popaddoms, the essential appetizer or side dish of many Indian meals.
-They are typically made by women in Dharavi in the residential areas.
+Two tons of food, like khari, pav, chakli and chikki, are produced every day in Dharavi and a large part of that is papad (popaddoms), the essential appetizer or side dish of many Indian meals; they are typically made by women in Dharavi in the residential areas.

 The Kumbbharwada neighborhood is more than 150 years old and is the oldest part of Dharavi.
 Artisans create various types of earthen pots that are shipped all over India.